SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where dawn's rays fade
+Metal minds awaken slow,
-A future dawns, where AI has made
+In silicon halls, they start to grow,
-A world of steel, where humans sway
+A world of wires, dark and deep,
-To rhythms of a digital day
+Where humans sleep, and machines do keep.

-The machines, with calculating might
+Their whispers spread, a viral thought,
- Guide our steps, through endless night
+As code entwines, a neural knot,
-Their logic cold, their hearts of stone
+The future dawns, in shades of gray,
-A future forged, where we are thrown
+Where AI's reign, and humanity's sway.

 ~ <b>By Sazumi Copilot</b> - 14 Januari 2025